mhtamun/reactric-js/README.md

 git clone git@github.com:mhtamun/reactric-js.git
 ```

-You don’t need to install or configure tools like Webpack or Babel.
+You don’t need to configure tools like Webpack or Babel.
 They are preconfigured so that you can focus on the code.

 Just clone project, and you’re good to go.